-Although most of the talent present in the “Big Six” starting lineups comes from abroad, their academies are constantly producing world class players.
+Although most of the talent present in the “Big Six” starting lineups come from abroad, their academies are constantly producing world-class players.
 These wonderkids often make it into other Premier League sides, even if they don’t manage to break through the ranks of Chelsea or Manchester United.

 Originally an illustrious member of the Watford academy, 18-year old Jadon Sancho moved to Manchester City in 2015.
 He was touted as one of their brightest academy prospects, but when the time came for contract negotiations, the Citizens were unable to ensure him the minutes he craved for.

 Sancho moved to Borussia Dortmund in 2017, where he has recently signed a new contract after registering 5 assists in just over 120 minutes of Bundesliga football.
 The promising winger has already claimed his move to Germany was exactly what he needed – he looks set to become a starter for the Dortmund side in the coming years.

 Gomes has been a regular in most underage English international squads, coming all the way from the U16’s to the U19’s.
 Jose Mourinho handed him his professional debut at Manchester United when Angel was still a 16-year old.
 He became United’s youngest ever Premier League player as he was subbed on for club legend Wayne Rooney, helping his side see-through Crystal Palace with a 2-0 win.